cristianjmjdigital/xtian-karaoke/README.md

 -   **Create & Join Rooms:** Easily start a new karaoke room or join an existing one using a simple room code.
 -   **Admin Privileges:** The user who creates a room is designated as the "HOST" with special controls.
--   **Secure Room Access:**
-    -   Room IDs have a fixed length for validity.
     -   Users cannot join non-existent rooms (non-admins are redirected).
     -   Admins can create a room if the ID is valid but the room doesn't exist.
 -   **Easy Sharing:**